bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 ## Figure 3

+### Description

+This experiment measure the latency of echoing back packets at different hooks.

 ### Experiment

-This experiment meausre the latency of echoing back packets at different hooks.

 Use the client provided at `./scripts/echo_latency` to measure the latency.
 At the top of `./scripts/echo_latency/main.c` file you can hard code the client and server's IP address and compile the program using `make` command.

-The socket echo server is `server_bounce` that you can run with the following command.
+The echo server is `server_bounce` that you can run with the following command.

 ```
-sudo ./build/server_bounce 4 192.168.1.1 8080 0
+sudo ./build/server_bounce 4 $DUT_IP 8080 0
 ```

 The arguments of program is as shown below.